I write mostly poetry with some prose and script writing. You can find what I’ve written by clicking on publications and Liz's poems.

 More about Liz

-I am a governor of a federation of two primary schools in Sheffield where I’m on their Curriculum Committee.
-So from time to time I go in and do writing workshops or talk at an Assembly.
+I was a governor of a federation of two primary schools in Sheffield where I was on their Curriculum Committee.
+From time to time I went in to do writing workshops or talk at an Assembly.
+I hope to find a similar role at a school in Bristol.

 As a writer of poetry I like to keep a hand in other art forms so I tutor on a cross-arts module for The Open College of Arts as well as on their Creative Writing courses.
 I am the OCA Unit Leader for poetry.
 I also tutor three WEA creative writing courses.